 Why then don’t I just say that prayer is conveying a message to God?
 Well, because people are conveying messages to God all day long, but we don’t call it prayer.
 People are conveying messages like, God is not important to me.
 Or, God is irrelevant to this situation.
 Or, God doesn’t exist.
 But these messages are not intentionally sent to God.
 They are clear, and we can sometimes discern them.
 God always discerns them.

 Intentionally Conveying a Message to God

-So I chose the words: Prayer is intentionally conveying a message to God.
-And that prayer can be at least five different kinds of message:
+So I chose the words: prayer is intentionally conveying a message to God.
+And that prayer can be at least five different kinds of messages:

 So prayer is intentionally conveying a message to God.
 And that message may be asking for something, praising God for something about him, thanking him for some gift, confessing your sins to him, or complaining to him.

 Continual Communion with God